 Four Steps to Help Your Employees During a Catastrophe

 - Provide a way for employees to check in.
-After the storm or during the activation of your plan, regularly update employees on when your business will re-open and when they can return to work.
-Keeping lines of communication open will also help you recruit employees to help with clean up.
+After the storm or during the activation of your plan, regularly update employees on when your business will reopen and when they can return to work.
+Keeping lines of communication open will also help you recruit employees to help with cleanup.
 Remember: Two-way communication is key.
 Give your employees an easy way to update their managers on their status and ability to return to work.

 - Help employees get back on their feet.
 After a severe event, be creative.
 Allow an extra day off for home repairs, or provide employees with needed supplies.
 If you have several employees with losses, consider inviting a Federal Emergency Management Agency (FEMA) or insurance representative to give a seminar or lunch-and-learn about filing claims.
-And remember that not all damage is physical: Consider providing stress counseling or similar resources.
+But remember that not all damage is physical.
+Consider providing stress counseling or similar resources.

 Taking these four steps can make a difference.
 Not only will it help employees manage and recover from storm impacts, it can also boost employee morale — and it’s just the right thing to do.